FriedbergLab/Epictope/README.md

 #### User configuration

-The scoring function used by `epictope` sums the calculated scores for each feature, assigning equal weight to thesecondary structure, disordered binding regions, and solvent accessabilty.
+The scoring function used by Epictope sums the calculated scores for each feature, assigning equal weight to thesecondary structure, disordered binding regions, and solvent accessabilty.
 Sequence conservation is weighted slightly higher, at 1.5 times the other features.
 The weight for each feature can be adjusted by the user using a "config.R" file.
-This file (shorthand for configuration) is used to adjust some of the tuneable parameters in epictope.
+This file (shorthand for configuration) is used to adjust some of the tuneable parameters in Epictope.
 The configuration file allows the user to define the species used in the multiple sequence alignment, the values used to score the tag suitability of secondary structures, and the maximum solvent accessibility values to determine solvent accessibility.
-By default, `epictope` will look for a config.R file in the working directory.
+By default, Epictope will look for a config.R file in the working directory.
 If a file is not found, it will use default values.
-The example config.R value in scripts is populated with the default values used by epictope.
+The example config.R value in scripts is populated with the default values used by Epictope.

 ### License